Good Food

 Proper storage means less waste

-Keepers — Proper food storage will save you wasted money
+Keepers — Proper food storage will save you money

 Do you feel frustrated when vegetables wilt in the fridge?
-Or wasteful when you have to throw out an almost-full tub of cottage cheese or yogurt?
+Or wasteful when you have to throw out an almost-full tub of cottage cheese?
 Proper storage and knowing about best before dates will help stop spoilage and wastefulness.

 Food Storage Resources and Tips